avahoffman/urban-weed-genomics/Supplement.md

     --file-list=01-aspera_transfer_n.txt
     --mode=recv --user=<aspera-user> --host=<aspera-IP> /scratch/users/<me>@jhu.edu

-## 2.2 Concatenate Files and Install Stacks
+# 2 File Concatenation and Stacks Installation

 Referred to through files as “Step 2”.
 Files can be found in the `02_concatenate_and_check/` directory.

-### 2.2.1 Concatenate Files for each Sublibrary
+## 2.1 Concatenate Files for each Sublibrary

 **Step 2a**.
 We ran my samples across the whole flow cell of the NovaSeq, so results came in 8 files for each demultiplexed sublibrary (4